-Our Secondary curriculum is a broad, balanced and academically rigorous learning programme that culminates in external IGCSE examinations, providing students with a highly respected and internationally recognised qualification
+Our Secondary curriculum is a broad, balanced and academically rigorous learning programme that culminates in external IGCSE and A Level examinations, providing students with highly respected and internationally recognised qualifications

 It is based on the English National Curriculum and enhanced to meet the international needs of our students, with a wide range of subjects taught by specialist teachers, each selected for their experience and excellence.

 As part of the Orbital Education group, we have the added advantage of being part of a wider global educational family of schools with links to our sister schools around the world, giving our students the unique opportunity to learn, think and act globally.

 The information below gives an outline of the Key Stages in Secondary school following the British curriculum and shows which Key Stage your child would be in at Britannica International School.

 Key Stage 3, covers the transition from the more structured environment of the Primary school and prepares students for the independent study required for IGCSE and A Level.

 The content of the English National Curriculum is enhanced to take into account our international setting.
 It is enquiry-based, with an emphasis on developing basic skills and concepts, building a firm foundation for both IGCSE and A Level.